georust/rinex/gnss-rtk/README.md

 If you're working with the attached "cli" application, this is done with `-P`.
 For example, if the input context is huge, a smoothing or decimation

+The solver will output a SolverEstimate object on each resolved Epoch.
+Refer to this structure's documentation for more information.

+Timing DOP and Position DOP are estimated and attached to every single result.

 SPP
 ===